rh-messaging-qe/yacfg/README.md

 AMQ Broker, but it is not limited to only generating files for one product.

 It has a user facing Command Line Tool for quick and easy command line usage.
-Furthermore it is possible to its API to use it in your python code.
+Furthermore, it is possible to use its API in your python code.

 ## Getting started